Last updated on December 8, 2025

 7. Fashion A Team To Help Sell

-When putting your home up for sale, it’s important to create a team of people who can help guarantee that the process is run smoothly and safely, as it’s hard to sell a home on your own!
-Fashioning a team of a real estate attorney, an accountant, a tax professional, a real estate agent, a photographer, an interior designer, and even an organizer or cleaning service, can give you access to immediate and valuable assets.
-Whether you choose to work with all of these professional services, or just pick two or three from the bunch, knowing that you have solid relationships in place can take the pressure off of these vast life transition.
+When putting your home up for sale, it’s important to create a team of people who can help guarantee that the process runs smoothly and safely, as it’s hard to sell a home on your own!
+Fashioning a team of a real estate attorney, an accountant, a tax professional, a real estate agent, a photographer, an interior designer, and even an organizer or cleaning service can give you access to immediate and valuable assets.
+Whether you choose to work with all of these professional services or just pick two or three from the bunch, knowing that you have solid relationships in place can take the pressure off this major life transition.

 If you are using a broker to assist in selling your home, look to the agent for advice on market prices and competition within your neighborhood so that you can be informed about where your home’s value relatively stands and expectant of what is to come.
-Once you realize that the members of your team have your best interest in mind and are here to educate and assist you during this transition, you’ll be able to close a sale with greater confidence and ease.
+You’ll close sales with greater confidence and ease when you recognize your team is here to guide and support you through this change.

 Steps to Consider When Selling Your Home Description